 The UI gives you many of its functions all around making it easy to find.
 Across the top is theater mode for large screens with remote control use.
 Across the bottom is all the basic functions from play to volume plus a few Moovie-Live links and the actual movie info link.
 It was very easy to turn down the settings if you need to since my old laptop is a bit slow, I found it useful.
 I highly recommend this for everyone who wants that home theater quality and look at your pc or laptop.
 I am making a Home theater PC and this is going to be a staple in its software inventory.

-The launcher unfortunately doesn't recognize my browser preference and it will open up in IE respect my preferences.
-I am not at all upset this.
+The launcher unfortunately doesn't recognize my browser preference and it will open up in Internet Explorer rather than my default preference.
+I am not at all upset about this this.

 Cyberlink has been around since 1996 and I have known of them since Power DVD 5 (2003, I think) like always PowerDVD 9 doesn't disappoint as it can handle everything you throw at it.
 The software is simple enough to just install and play but, it gives you extra features for a variety of advanced home theater set ups and it's compatible with many pieces of equipment from a laptop to a projector.
 I give Cyberlink Power DVD9 a TOV 5 out of 5 for delivering more than what I expected.